drozzy/hiccup/README.md

 ## Requirements

-You ned to have Elixir installed.
+You need to have Elixir installed.

 ## Running